BONUS EPISODE: Elon Musk at Code Conference 2021

 No matter how rich you are.

 But then you did the Biden tweet.
+Can you explain that one?

-Oh, one.
+Oh, when

-yeah, I mean,
+yeah, I mean

-Didn't invite Tesla
+Didn't invite Tesla.

 Invited

-GM Ford, Chrysler, and UAW
+GM Ford, Chrysler and UAW

-an EV summit on the White House.
+an EB summit on the White House.

 So you were pissed.